Kristen Hamilton: International career

 Hamilton was called up as an overaged player to the United States U23 team on August 21, 2019.
 Five days later, she received her first call-up to the senior team due to a number of injuries.

-On September 3, 2019, Hamilton earned her first cap with the senior national team, coming on in the second half for fellow NC Courage teammate Jessica MacDonald, in a friendly against Portugal.
+On September 3, 2019, Hamilton earned her first cap with the United States senior team, coming on in the second half for fellow Courage teammate Jessica McDonald in a friendly against Portugal.